Driving towards zero road deaths through an engaging educational playbook

 designs annotated with design recommendations

 To support the push for motion at launch, I designed an 'Atomic Motion Framework' learning from more mature, public facing design systems such as Material UI, ebay's Evo and brand.dropbox.
-Their methodology was largely the same, but didn't directly suit an agency need for flexibility.
+Their methodology was largely the same, but didn't directly suit the agency need for flexibility.

 This system needed to be broad enough to support any designer and brand, but specific enough to offer consistency and reusability.